makotamas/CallCentre/README.md

 4. **Average Call Duration in Minutes**: To assess the efficiency of our agents, we need to calculate and display the average call duration in minutes.
 This metric can help identify trends in call handling.
 5. **Response Time Percentige**: Response time is a critical factor in customer satisfaction.
 This KPI should display the percentage of calls answered within a perdefined time frame, helping us gauge our ability to provide promt service.

-Furthermore, my learning project contains:
+Furthermore, my learning project includes:

 - **3 tables**: 1 fact, 1 dimension, 1 measure